Is chocolate aphrodisiac? Well, chocolate’s reputation as an aphrodisiac is deeply embedded in the history of Western

 The Spanish Conquistadors introduced chocolate to Europe.
 But it was not introduced as a sexual stimulant.
 Chocolate was first enjoyed in Europe as a rich, hot drink.
-Yet text from the seventeenth century show that by the Rococo period, “One obtained strength from chocolate for certain tasks.”
-The pleasure principal was clearly understood during the Rococo period!
+Yet text from the seventeenth century shows that by the Rococo period, “One obtained strength from chocolate for certain tasks.”
+The pleasure principle was clearly understood during the Rococo period!

 In the late Twentieth Century, Michael Liebowitz of the New York State Psychiatric institute proved that the phenylethylamine (PEA) in chocolate releases the same hormone as does sexual intercourse.
 There are those who object that the amount of PEA is too small to produce significant results.

 What we know about aphrodisiac chocolate is that it contains flavonoids.
 These antioxidants are from the same “family” as those in green tea and red wine.
 In fact, studies show that the antioxidant activity in one serving of cocoa is higher than that of either tea or red wine.
 The darker the chocolate, the more potent antioxidants it contains.

 In addition, Adam Drewnowski from the University of Michigan proved that eating this sweet candy of love produces natural opiates in the brain.
 This provides yet another insight into chocolate’s feel-good reputation.

 Further studies at the Neurosciences Institute in San Diego illustrated that three of the chemical compounds in chocolate act like THC.
 (This is the active chemical compound in marijuana.)
-Like with marijuana, these chemicals spark dopamine production in the brain.
+As with marijuana, these chemicals spark dopamine production in the brain.
 Unfortunately, according to research from the National Institute of Mental Health, a 130 lb person has to eat approximately 25 lbs in one sitting.
 Well, if they want to experience any marijuana-like effects, anyway.